guldskog/sassy-components/README.md

 ## Abstract

 A nested selector in CSS gives the power of changing one class and effect other elements (this is not allowed in BEM).
-Therefor you only need to change one class and that's very practical when JavaScript is brought to the party.
+Therefore you only need to change one class and that's very practical when JavaScript is brought to the party.
 With nested selectors comes problem with often very bloated CSS and that isn't a good thing due to specificity concerns.